 U.S. persons should file the Foreign Bank Account Report on or before April 15 to avoid penalties.

 Do I Need To File FBAR Every Year?

 U.S. persons need to assess if they meet the FBAR requirements each year and complete filing accordingly.
 If the requirements are met for any point in a certain calendar year, filing is required.

 What is the Difference Between FBAR and Form 8938?

-The main difference is that the Form 8938 is filed with the IRS; while the FBAR is filed with the office of Financial Crimes Enforcement Network (FinCEN).
-The Form 8938 needs to be filed by specified individuals and domestic entries who meet the threshold for foreign financial assets which differs from the FBAR reporting threshold.
+The main difference is that Form 8938 is filed with the IRS; while the FBAR is filed with the office of Financial Crimes Enforcement Network (FinCEN).
+The Form 8938 needs to be filed by specified individuals and domestic entities who meet the threshold for foreign financial assets which differs from the FBAR reporting threshold.
 Moreover, Form 8938 needs to be attached to the federal income tax return while the FBAR is filed through a separate e-filing system.

 Where Do I Download The Forms For Filing My Taxes and My Fbars On My Own?